 Instructions

 1. Peel and chop the onions and garlic finely.
-Wash and dry the celery, cut into small dices.
-Peel the potato and grate coarsely.
+Wash and dry the celery, cut it into small dices.
+Peel the potato and grate it coarsely.
 Drain the white beans and rinse with some water.
 Set aside.

 3. While the stew is cooking, prepare the topping.
 Wash, dry, and chop the parsley.
-Peel and grate the garlic, wash and zest the organic lemon, add some olive oil and lemon juice, and mix everything.
+Peel and grate the garlic, wash, and zest the organic lemon, add some olive oil and lemon juice, and mix everything.
 Season with flaky sea salt and fresh pepper.

 Notes